umbraco/UmbracoDocs/13/umbraco-cms/reference/content-delivery-api/README.md

 {% endswagger-parameter %}

 {% swagger-parameter in="query" name="fields" type="String" required="false" %}
-Explicitly defines which properties that should be included in the response (by default all properties are included)
+Which properties to include in the response (_by default all properties are included_)
 {% endswagger-parameter %}

 {% swagger-response status="200: OK" description="Content item" %}